 This funnel is a solid framework for marketers to get started when devising their strategy, as it keeps focus on the metrics that drive business.
 Each step has its own metrics of success, and today’s marketers have more than enough data to determine where their process needs refining.

-Unfortunately, the current funnel model has the unintended consequence of creating silos among departments, where marketing owns acquisition, product owns retention, and sales owns revenue, and so on.
+Unfortunately, this dated funnel model has the unintended consequence of creating silos among departments, where marketing owns growth, product owns retention, and sales owns revenue, and so on.
 With these different areas of ownership, each department also has its own KPIs.
 However, without perfect alignment, these departments often find themselves competing against each other, where success in one metric/step in the funnel can be detrimental to another.

 - Trigger – an internal or external cue that prompts the user to take action